-With the rising threat of cybercrime, information leaks, and data breaches, protecting your business is vital and a strong password is your first line of defense.
+With the rising threat of cybercrime, information leaks, and data breaches, protecting your business is vital and password security plays a key role.
+After all, a strong password is your first line of defense.

 Despite the fact that 8 in 10 people say they’re concerned about the security of their online accounts, passwords that are weak, old, or repeated are still used.
 Year after year, cyber security companies report that most computer users are choosing the same weak passwords.
-In fact, an annual list of the worst passwords of the year published by SplashData found that almost 10 per cent of people have used at least one of the 25 worst passwords on this year’s list, and nearly 3 per cent of people have used the number one worst password, “123456.”
+In fact, an annual list of the most commonly used passwords in 2018 published by SplashData found that after evaluating over 5 million passwords that were leaked online in the last year, the two top slots were left unchanged for the fifth year in a row.
+The most commonly used password was “123456,” followed by “password.”
+The next five consecutive spots were other assortments of numbers (for example, “123456789” and “111111.”)

 1. Choose a strong password